-What characteristics of a Kettlebell Handle are most important?
-The handle itself and your comfort level with it are key.
+What Kettlebell Handle features are most important?
+Your comfort level with the handle are key.
 If there are sharp edges present, it’s too slippery, too rough, too thin, too thick or whatever, chances are you will not get the most out of your kettlebell workout.
 So first and foremost decide if you want a smooth handle or one that is textured.
-Smooth handles, which are usually painted with baked on enamel or a “hammertone finish”, tend to be better for high rep training since they create less friction on the hands.
-A quality manufacturer will make sure to grind off any rough or sharp areas of the handle that can cause discomfort or worse.
-Many heavy lifters like a thicker handle with enough texture on it to hold chalk and provide the best grip possible when lifting heavy.
+Smooth handles, which are usually painted with baked on enamel or a “hammertone” finish, tend to be better for high rep training since they create less friction on the hands.
+A quality manufacturer will make sure to grind off any rough or sharp areas of the handle, such as the seams, that can cause discomfort or worse.
+Many heavy lifters like a thicker handle with enough texture on it to hold chalk and provide the best grip possible.

 A good kettlebell starter weight for women is usually 18 lbs.
 (8 kg).
 Men will want to begin with 35 lbs.
 (16 kg).
-These weights will allow you to safely learn technique without putting too much strain on yourself and risking injury.
+These kettlebell sizes will allow you to safely learn technique without overloading yourself and risking injury.
 In due time as your technique gets better and you get stronger you can begin to increase to heavier kettlebell sizes.

 What are the best Kettlebell Exercises?
 The most frequently used exercises are the Swing, Snatch and Clean and Jerk.
 The number of exercises that can be done with a kettlebell are endless but other examples would be the Figure 8, Goblet Squat, Lunge Press, Sumo High Pull, Russian Twist, Windmill, Single Arm Floor Press, Deadlift, Get Up and many more.
 A lot of these lifts can be learned by entering the name into YouTube and finding a reputable kettlebell coach that teaches proper execution of each exercise.

 Need help selecting the perfect Iron Kettlebell set?
-Contact an Ironcompany.com equipment specialist today at 1-888-758-7527.
+Contact an IRON COMPANY equipment specialist today at 1-888-758-7527.